Ahlfors-regular conformal dimension and energies of graph maps: Introduction

 (\S \ref{sec:ve_and_dynamics}) We begin with an arbitrary forward-expanding recurrent virtual endomorphism of graphs $(\pi, \phi\co G_1 \rightrightarrows G_0)$.
 Iteration, suitably defined, gives rise to \begin{enumerate} \item a sequence of virtual endomorphisms $(\pi^n_{n-1}, \phi^n_{n-1}\co G_n \rightrightarrows G_{n-1}), n \in \mathbb{N}$; \item a connected, locally connected, compact space $\cJ$, the inverse limit of

 \item a positively expansive self-covering map $f\co \mathcal{J} \to \mathcal{J}$ of degree $d\coloneqq\deg(\pi)$; \item the topological conjugacy class of $f\co \cJ \to \cJ$ depends only on the homotopy class $[\pi,\phi]$. \end{enumerate} Our development in this section is quite general.
 We consider pairs of maps $\pi, \phi\co X_1 \rightrightarrows X_0$ between finite CW complexes equipped with length metrics and satisfying natural expansion conditions, and establish properties of the dynamics on the limit space.
 The main result, Theorem~\ref{thm:lc}, shows that under these conditions, the construction of the conformal gauges given in the next section applies.
+We also give a general result, Theorem \ref{thm:Ashadowing}, which promotes a family of homotopy pseudo-orbits to a map to the limit space in a natural way.
+This allows us to relate features of the pair $(\pi, \phi)$ to features of the limit space.